-Cloud sprung upright in bed, bashing his head on a bunk bed that hadn't been there when he'd gone to sleep.
-Groaning in pain, he fell back onto the stiff bed.
+Cloud sprang upright in bed, bashing his head on a bunk bed that hadn't been there when he'd gone to sleep.
+Groaning in pain, he fell back onto the stiff mattress.
 This didn't bother him, as he had grown accustomed to sleeping on the ground over the years, but the combination of a loud booming voice and chattering boys around him raised a few alarms.

 Peeling his eyes open, he stared in incomprehension at the sight of a room he could only vaguely remember from half-forgotten dreams of a life before.

 "Cadet Strife!
 Lazy little-" A large man walked up to where he lay, bewildered on his bunk and threw a letter at his face.
 It hit his chest and would have bounced onto the floor if not for Cloud's reflexes.
 "Your SOLDIER exam results, sleeping beauty," the man barked.
 "If you didn't pass, you're to pack up your shit and come with me.
 If you did, a SOLDIER will be by later to pick you up."

 Cloud looked down at the letter in his hand and frowned.
 SOLDIER exam?
 Had he fallen through a crack in his cabin floor outside Edge into some dream-world?
 Confused as all hell, he ripped the corner of the letter and stuck his pinkie in the hole to rip it open the rest of the way.
 Pulling out the letter enclosed within, his frown deepened further.

 We at Shinra regret to inform you that your SOLDIER exam test results were below the acceptance margin.
 Enclosed within this letter you will find a pamphlet with details concerning your future career options with Shinra.
 As this is only your first attempt at the SOLDIER exam, you may test again in six months if you join the regular army and continue your service there.
 If you decide to leave the company altogether…